-Every year there is a well-documented rise in asthma flare-ups when children return to school after the Christmas break.
+Every year there is a well-documented rise in asthma flare-ups when children return to school after the school holidays.
 This results in a significant increase in Emergency Department visits, hospitalisations and days off school.
 Not only is this unsettling for your child as they start a new year at school, but often it impacts on time off work for the parents/carers also.

 Why do asthma flare-ups happen at this time?

 This pattern is consistent with international studies after the long summer school holiday break in other countries too.
 Our asthma experts tell us that major factors include,